- 14 minutes to read

 C4PositionHint (optional)

 A default placement guidance for the actor when dropped onto the canvas.
-The designer uses this hint to pre-select the above-lane or below-lane actor zone.
+The designer uses this hint to pre-select the above-boundary or below-boundary actor zone.

 Value Meaning